-View the current list of foundation scholarships and descriptions below to determine your eligibility, and then complete the fillable PDF application.
-Once you have finished the application online, please print the document, sign and deliver it to the Office of Student Financial Services (235 Preble Hall).
+View the current list of foundation scholarships and descriptions below to determine your eligibility, and then complete the online application.

 A scholarship awarded annually by the Alumni Association of the University of Maine at Presque Isle.
 The applicant must be the son, daughter, grandchild, spouse, or stepchild of an alumnus of the University of Maine at Presque Isle.
 Any full-time second semester Freshman, Sophomore or Junior with an accumulative grade point average of 3.5 or better in any major may apply for this Alumni Scholarship.